metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 Worth noting that slight pressure from Michael Bennett threw Cousins off on a big play.

 Harrison Smith is the featured blitz defender for the Vikings.

+Vikings are committed to their plan of stopping Zeke first and foremost.
+By large, the Cowboys' success on offense has come courtesy of Dak Prescott.